Gynecologic cancer care

 - Small cell carcinoma

 - Papillary serous carcinoma

 The best way to catch endometrial cancer early is by having a regular schedule of pelvic exams with your HonorHealth gynecologist.
 If your physician detects something suspicious, subsequent tests may be ordered and may include an ultrasound and endometrial biopsy to extract cells from the endometrium.

 If your gynecologist finds cells indicating cancer, seek a referral to an HonorHealth Virginia G. Piper Cancer Care Network gynecologic cancer specialist.
-If you have a family history of endometrial cancer, talk to your doctor about genetic testing and counseling, which can help you manage your risks and determine if you should take steps to prevent the disease.
+If you have a family history of endometrial cancer, talk to your doctor to help manage your risks.

 If you're diagnosed with endometrial cancer, the gynecologic cancer experts with the HonorHealth Virginia G. Piper Cancer Care Network will develop a personalized treatment plan for you that may include one or more of these options:

 - Surgery: Hysterectomy in some form, depending on the stage of the cancer, is the most common treatment.

 - Chemotherapy: Several drugs, often administered in combination, can be administered orally or intravenously, depending on your treatment plan.